 On the contrary, choose the high range option, which is 0-2500 RPM, if you feel the need to.

-Not only do you get more control while you’re working, but you also can turn in both forward and reverse direction.
+Not only do you get more control while you’re working, but you also can turn in both forward and reverse directions.

 Furthermore, you can use these on both low and high-range speed settings.

 For every beginner out there, this lathe from Grizzly can hold a challenge at first.
 But if you give it time, you’ll fall in love with this machine.

 You can use it for different applications.
 It’s durable, strong, and easy to work with as well.
 It costs just under 1000 dollars.
 So, why not try it and see what happens?

 Erie Tools 7 x 14 Precision Bench Top Mini Metal Milling Lathe